 - Supervisors use myINFO timesheets for hourly employees

-- Supervisors may use the template created by RPI or their own method for salaried employees (this may include saving emails, handwritten notes or customized tracking forms).
+- Supervisors may use the template created by HR RPT or their own method for salaried employees (this may include saving emails, handwritten notes or customized tracking forms).

 - Salaried employees’ hours may be tracked using “exception reporting”.
 Working hours are typically “regular” and therefore if a regular schedule is identified it is only necessary to capture exceptions to the regular schedule.

 - Hourly employees often work irregular hours, and as such, myINFO timesheets are required for capturing actual hours worked in order to pay them accurately.